- How we collect personal information from you

 - Provide anonymised data to monitor compliance with equal opportunities policy.

-If you work for Open Doors via an agency that Open Doors has a contract with, we commit to ensure that the agency is also compliant with GDPR regulations.
+If you work for Open Doors via an agency that Open Doors has a contract with, we commit to ensure that the agency is also compliant with the General Data Protection Regulations.

 If you submit your personal information to a job board, online recruitment tool, social media platform, headhunting agency etc. your details could then be passed to Open Doors.
 We recommend that you ensure you have given your consent to that organisation who may share your data.
 If we receive your details via a third party and are unclear about consent, we may either check with you before using your data further or fully delete the information.

-If you volunteer or travel on a trip with us, and provide personal or sensitive personal data, such as dietary, mobility requirements or specific health information, we will store, process and disclose the personal information we collect to:
+If you volunteer or travel on a trip with us, and provide personal and sensitive data, such as dietary, mobility requirements or specific health information, we will store, process and disclose the personal information we collect to: